Point process modeling for directed interaction networks: Acknowledgement

 \section{Acknowledgement}

 We thank Joe Blitzstein, Susan Holmes, Art Owen, and Andrew Thomas for helpful remarks and encouragement.
 We benefited from many helpful comments by the reviewers at JRSS, who brought the paper by \cite{butts2008relational} to our attention and pushed us to expand the data analysis section.
-Work supported in part by the Army Research Office under PECASE Award W911NF-09-1-0555 and by the Office of Naval Research under MURI Award 58153-MA-MUR.
+Work supported in part by the Army Research Office under PECASE Award W911NF-09-1-0555, the Office of Naval Research under MURI Award 58153-MA-MUR, and the Royal Society under a Wolfson Research Merit Award.